Quinsan/Quinsan.github.io/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It's pretty neat.
-This page uses Jekyll theme, and this is easy to change.
+This page uses a Jekyll theme, and that is easy to change.
+Example of displaying a quote:

 > I have no idea what I'm doing.
 > - Computer dog (or in this case me)